Global Freedom of Expression

 Expands Expression

-The decision is in line with the rights provided for in the Federal Constitution.
-It defends freedom of expression and freedom of information.
+The decision aligns with the rights outlined in the Federal Constitution, advocating for freedom of expression and freedom of information.
 Although not mentioned in the public documents of the process, the author’s request is related to the right to be forgotten, which was not recognized by the court.

 Global Perspective